kpavlov/kpavlov.github.io/content/post/2016-09-14-deploying-private-docker-registry-behind-cloudflaire.md

 tags:
   - docker
   - nginx
-  - cloudflaire
+  - cloudflare
 ---

-This is a short instruction how to deploy private docker registry on private cloud virtual servers behind [Cloudflaire][cloudflare] proxy.
+This is a short instruction how to deploy private docker registry on private cloud virtual servers behind [Cloudflare][cloudflare] proxy.
 <!--more-->
 Suppose, we have two virtual servers on private cloud:

  * WAF (web application firewall) with Nginx installed
  * Internal server which will host a Docker private registry.

-Cloudflaire will serve as HTTPS proxy and forward unencrypted traffic to private WAF which will provide authentication and authorization and dispatch user requests to docker registry server.
+Cloudflare will serve as HTTPS proxy and forward unencrypted traffic to private WAF which will provide authentication and authorization and dispatch user requests to docker registry server.

 ## 1. Start docker registry server on internal docker host